AlexRod1221/handheld-led-matrix-prototype/README.md

 I originally started this project because I wanted to learn more about embedded systems beyond the classroom and create something visually impressive that could showcase both hardware and software engineering skills.

+I also learned alot about soldering doing this project since one of my original goals was to create this project completely from scratch.
+I had a lot of trial and error using perfboards and although my goals have changed, I now understand the fundamentals of soldering.
+In fact, I even soldered 2.54mm header pins to Teensy 4.1 since it my ordered package did not arrive pre-soldered.

 ---

 ## Hardware